! --- Added by M on October 11 2021--->

 These cords thicken and can become taut, and pull one or more fingers towards the palm into a contraction.
-The degree of contraction is in direct relation to the severity or profession of the disease.
+The degree of contraction is in direct relation to the severity or progression of the disease.
 The bent fingers are fixated and cannot be straightened fully to their normal resting position.
 This hinders daily life and everyday activities for the affected individuals, reducing the quality of life.
 The ring finger and the little finger, are most commonly affected.
 The condition can affect one or both hands and the progression of the disease normally continues to worsen if left untreated.

 Dupuytren’s contracture can be diagnosed by a physician but many times goes undiagnosed.
 The condition is more prevalent among men and develops around the age of forty.
 While there are no known causes which lead to this disease but people who smoke, drink alcohol or have diabetes are at a higher risk of developing Dupuytren's contracture.